RECENT NEWS

 Mike has extensive experience in satellite control systems and test equipment in support of mission operations, and is an accomplished software engineer and software development manager.

-He is responsible for day-to-day Ecliptic marketing and sales operations and leads the firm's R&D planning efforts.
-He also contributes to various technical contracts.
-Mike was Ecliptic's VP of Engineering for 5 years (2006-2010).
+He is responsible for Ecliptic's financial results and for coordinating the firm's overall corporate strategy while also coordinating some of the business-development, sales operations and customer relations with Ecliptic's larger clients.
+He also contributes to the firm's R&D planning efforts and to various technical contracts.
+Mike was Ecliptic's VP of Business Development for 8 years (2011-2018) and VP of Engineering for 5 years (2006-2010).

 Before coming to Ecliptic, Mike worked for ten years as a software development engineer and manager for satellite control systems used for geostationary communications satellites, supporting over a dozen actual missions.
 He held positions of increasing levels of responsibility for nine years at L3 Communications, Storm Control Systems Division, where he managed a team of software development engineers, developed customer requirements and derived product requirements, executed software and mission operations testing phases and supported Storm's ISO 9000 process development and certification initiative.
 Mike worked at Hughes Information Technology Systems before transferring to Storm Control Systems.
 (Storm Control Systems was acquired by L-3 in 1998.)